SebastianCikes/Objectify-7-degment-displays-in-Arduino/README.md

 3. **Upload to Arduino:**
     Upload the code to your Arduino board, and witness the simplicity of managing 7-segment displays.

+4. **Build the electronic circuit:**
+    Follow the scheme and connect the circuit to the Arduino.

 ## Usage

 1. **Initialize Displays:**